yonko-tsvetkov/wp-change-images/README.md

 You do not need to download files to the local machine to evaluate the layout and appearance of the site, to work with the files of their changes and so on, you still have to download.

 ## Use
-Download the wp-change-images.php file in the wp-content / mu-plugins directory and change the url in the $remotedomain property of class chImgs to the string containing the domain of your production site.
+Download the wp-change-images.php file in the wp-content / plugins directory and change the url in the $remotedomain property of class chImgs to the string containing the domain of your production site.
 Enjoy the result.

 ## Bonus